Tomasi Maka

-Tomasi Maka (born 21 October 2002) is an Australian rugby union player, of Tongan heritage, who plays for in Super Rugby and in the Bunnings NPC.
+Tomasi Maka (born 21 October 2002) is an Australian rugby union player, of Tongan heritage.
 His position is hooker.

 Early career

 Maka is of Tongan heritage, but grew up in Australia.
 He played his club rugby for Gordon.
 He had previously been a member of the Waratahs academy, and represented the Junior Wallabies.
 Following the 2024 Super Rugby season, Maka represented North Shore in the North Harbour Rugby Championship.
 He was later named in the development squad for the 2024 season.